 This year, the Maestro Card brand reported a substantial downfall in the issuance of the number of cards, while Mastercard seamlessly grew throughout the year.
 As of the first quarter, the company’s customers had issued 2.52 billion Mastercard and Maestro-branded cards, same as last quarter with a similar increase in Mastercard brand and a similar decrease in Maestro brand.
 In the subsequent quarters, the growth was seamless, with partial offset by the Maestro brand.
 In Q4, the company’s customers had issued 2.60 billion Mastercard and Maestro-branded cards, where Mastercard brand grew by 175 million new cards YoY, while Maestro brand dropped to 419 million new cards.

-Did you like MasterCard’s Cards in Circulation by Brand statistic?
-Get access to such granular datasets by registering for free.
+Did you like MasterCard’s Number of Cards by Brand statistic?

 Always know what you’ll pay.
 No hidden costs or surprises.

 * Local taxes extra.